-Ethnic Minorities in I-O Careers: Pathfinders for Diversity

-SIOP designated diversity as the #2 workplace trend for 2018.
+Ethnic Minorities in I-O Careers: Pathfinders for Diversity SIOP designated diversity as the #2 workplace trend for 2018.
 To foster greater diversity within SIOP, authors propose an alternative session about I-O career paths from the viewpoint of ethnic minority I-O psychologists, highlighting presenters' career journeys and lessons learned.
-These paths are academia, internal and external practice, and government, with PhD and master's-level perspectives.
+These paths are academia, internal and external practice, and governnese paths are academia, internal and external practice, ar ment, with PhD and master's-level perspectives.